M4XPRD/frontend-project-12/README.md

 ## Features:

 • Chat supports two languages to choose from: `Russian` and `English`.
-Just find an icon above in the top section
+Just find a flag icon above in the top section

 • You can send messages and manage channels (except `'general'` and `'random'`)